Deal Structure M&A Strategy

 Most buyers and sellers treat deal structure as a technical detail - something the lawyers and accountants figure out.
 That's a mistake.
 The structure of your deal determines:

-In my experience across years of M&A practice, I've seen structure choices save deals and I've seen them destroy them.
-I once worked on a deal where the buyer saved $1.2M in taxes by switching from an asset purchase to a stock purchase with a 338(h)(10) election - a change that took one conversation with the seller's tax advisor.
+In my practice, I've seen structure choices save deals and I've seen them destroy them.
+I once worked on a deal where the buyer saved significant taxes by switching from an asset purchase to a stock purchase with a 338(h)(10) election - a change that took one conversation with the seller's tax advisor.
 I've also seen deals collapse because a seller's key customer contract had an anti-assignment clause that nobody caught until two weeks before closing, and the asset purchase structure meant that contract couldn't transfer.

 The Three M&A Deal Structures at a Glance